Divam-Trivedi/LATEX_Report-Adaptive_Beamforming_On_FPGA/README.md

 To run the project you can download Texmaker from https://www.xm1math.net/texmaker/download.html

-In the Texmaker application open '**main.tex**' file and click on _Quick Build_ to render a preview of the report.
+In the Texmaker application open '**Main.tex**' file and click on _Quick Build_ to render a preview of the report.

 You can clone this repo using the following command on terminal